 After Turini’s death, in 1548 his nephew Julio leased the villa to Cardinal Georges d’Armagnac, the French king’s envoy and a member of the royal family.
 In 1551, the villa and its land became Lante property.

 The Lante family had sold off most of their extensive land holdings by the early nineteenth century.
 Prince Camillo Borghese, husband of Napoleon’s sister Pauline, became the new owner of Villa Lante.
-He did not seem interested in the villa, which was sold in 1837 to the Frenchwoman Madeleine Sophie Barat, founder of the Religious of the Sacred Heart of Jesus.
+He did not seem interested in the villa, which was sold in 1837 to the Frenchwoman Madeleine Sophie Barat, founder of the Society of the Sacred Heart of Jesus.